Kulnimskiy/Costing/README.md

 First the user goes through the authentication process.
 The routes responsible for the authentication are located in the auth.py file.
 There you are able to sign up, log in, and log out.

+## Story of oпшеrigin

+I thought it'd be useful for some guys who sell dental equipment

 ## Project Design